-The second picture is of a pair or Interconnect cables and these are something that is often overlooked in a system.
-What I have done is to remove the original cables from the Turntable and replace them with two female RCA sockets which have allowed me to use two very good quality interconnect cables.
-The source is the most import item in the chain and the interconnects are the second.
+The second picture is of a pair or Interconnect cables, and these are something often overlooked in a system.
+What I have done is to remove the original cables from the Turntable and replace them with two female RCA sockets which have allowed me to use two excellent quality interconnect cables.
+The source is the most import item in the chain, and the interconnects are the second.

-The third picture shows a power cord but not the original thin flimsy two-pin cable that comes with the turntable but a good high-quality power cord.
-I have removed the original power cord and fitted a female three-pin receptacle so that I am able to plug the replacement power cord into the Turntable.
-This allows good power to be fed into the turntable to drive it better and give it a better power to operate with.
+The third picture shows a power cord but not the original thin, flimsy two-pin cable that comes with the turntable but a suitable high-quality power cord.
+I have removed the original power cord and fitted a female three-pin receptacle so that I can plug the replacement power cord into the Turntable.
+And, allows good power to be fed into the turntable to drive it better and give it a better capacity to operate.

-I know what you are saying to yourself right now – this guy is crazy we are only driving a motor so what difference will a good power cord make to the sound of our turntable!
-Now I have been down this road so many times with different people and I do not go into hours of discussion and write many pages so please just trust me on this point – OK
+I know what you are saying to yourself right now – this guy is crazy we are only driving a motor so what difference will a suitable power cord make to the sound of our turntable!
+I have been down this road so many times with different people.
+And, I do not go into hours of discussion and write many pages so please just trust me on this point.

 What was done